Rishal14/Rishal14/README.md

 ## 🚀 About Me

-- 💼 CurrentlyCurrently studying Computer Science Engineering with a focus on Data Science.
+- 💼 Currently studying Computer Science Engineering with Data Science.
 - 🌱 I’m currently learning about data analysis, machine learning, and artificial intelligence.
 - 📫 How to reach me: rishald1410@gmail.com